 It was also a way to protect yourself.
 You might have trouble identifying, expressing, and accepting your emotions as an adult.
 Suppressing emotions can also lead to mental and physical problems.

-5. Loss of experiences
+5. Loss of Experiences

 Parentified children often stay close to their family unit.
-You may fear that your parents/siblings may fall apart if you do not tend to their needs right away.
+You may fear your parents/siblings may fall apart if you do not tend to their needs right away.
 The parent may exploit this further by playing the victim and making you feel guilty if you choose not to be there for them.

 You may also continue to pursue this role to seek validation as an adult leading to isolating yourself from life experiences.